pocomane/e/README.md

 even more the editor.
 Only basic features should be supported by the core editor.
 It should be possible to implemented the rest as a lua script.

-The origina e is a braindead editor.
-Inspired by [kilo](https://github.com/antirez/kilo), of course, and a large swath of the code is similar.
+The original `e` is a braindead editor by [Veit Heller](http://blog.veitheller.de).
+It is inspired by [kilo](https://github.com/antirez/kilo), and a large swath of the code is similar.

 It can be scripted through Lua.